Intimate Botswana & Zimbabwe Encounter

 Inclusions

 Park Fees & Activities Payment: Payable at time of booking.
 Covers the cost of local park fees, as well as items and services purchased from villages and towns on our tour itinerary.
 These items include food and other safari accessories purchased from local farmers/shopkeepers, services of local assistants, etc. The local payment is part of our efforts to generate income in areas our safaris travel through.
+Please note governments and conservation bodies may increase park fees.
+In this scenario, any increase will be charged separately.

 Participants

-This tour operates on a minimum of 04 and a maximum of 12 participants
+This tour operates on a minimum of 4 and a maximum of 12 participants

 Guaranteed Departures (specific tour departure dates marked by a checkmark) operate on a minimum of only 2 participants.